What we can do about noise?

 In what circumstances can we take action?

 We must be satisfied that the noise is unreasonable taking into account loudness, time of day, how often it occurs and how long it lasts.

-We do not have powers to take action in relation to aircraft, railway and road traffic noise.
+We do not have powers to take action in relation to aircraft, noise from children or railway and road traffic noise.

 For example, we can deal with noise from:

 - DIY work